zeroluck/docs/sources/further-reading/cert-full-update-procedures.md

 [TOC]

-# Full manual update procedures for updating certificates of a live Gluu CE instance.
+# Full procedures for manually updating certificates of a live Gluu CE instance.

 This page describes how to manually update SSL/TLS certificates used by different components of Gluu CE instance.
 Ubuntu-based container's environment will be used for all command examples, if not told otherwise explicitly.